XinyueZ/aboutyou-android-sdk/README.md

 ### Overview

 To get your app running with the aboutyou.de Shop SDK for Android just obtain a new `ShopAPIClient` instance providing your app credentials and some configuration options.
-The `ShopAPIClient` is the only class you need to interact with for all your requests to the aboutyou.de backend.
+The `ShopAPIClient` is the only class you need to interact with for all your requests to the aboutyou.de backend, you should use a single instance all over your app.

 Running a request is fairly easy: